Hacker-Hima/HostelOps/README.md

-# HostelOps — Hostel Asset & Lifecycle Management System
+# HostelOps: Real-Time Hostel Service & Asset Management

 An enterprise-grade, full-stack Hostel Asset Management and Lifecycle Management System designed for educational institutions, university residential hostels, and facility operations.
 Built with a modern **React 19 + Redux Toolkit** frontend and an **Express 5 + MongoDB / Mongoose** backend.